swiftlang/swift-evolution/proposals/0097-negative-attributes.md

 ## Motivation

-Converting `no`-prefixed attributes to `non` changes them into a single word that describes how they modify the syntax they decorate.
+Swift is an opinionated language.
+One opinion it adheres to is that attributes should be built around "non", and not "no", avoiding camel casing bumps.
+Converting `no`-prefixed attributes to `non`-integrated attributes establishes a single word that describes how each attribute modifies the syntax they decorate.

 ## Detailed Design